 A history of Holmwood Common and the villages and farms surrounding it from the Stone Age to the present day.

-2008 pp112 illus £8.00 Available via Holmwood Histories or by mailing Kathy Atherton directly.
+2008 pp112 illustrated £8.00 Available via Holmwood Histories or by mailing Kathy Atherton directly.